 I am always innovating, and am passionate about supporting other organizations that help people transform their lives.

-I love to learn and to contribute, and serve as the Chair of the CFP Board’s Council on Examinations in Washington D.C.
+I love to learn and to contribute, and had the privilege to serve as the Chair of the CFP Board’s Council on Examinations in Washington D.C.
 The Council, a group of seven specially selected CFP® professionals from around the country, provides the CFP Board with recommendations regarding the development and administration of the CFP® Certification Exam.
-We are literally on the front lines of the profession, allowing me to create a culture of innovation in everything I do, and bring the industry’s latest thinking to my clients’ personal financial situations.
+My 10 years volunteering with CFP Board put me on the front lines of the profession, allowing me to create a culture of innovation in everything I do, and bring the industry’s latest thinking to my clients’ personal financial situations.

-I have a wonderful family with two active (almost) tween hockey players, and two stepdaughters who are busy navigating adulthood.
-When I’m not at the office, you’ll find me at the arena watching Grace and Lane play hockey in the winter or at the lake sitting on my dock watching the kids swim in the summer.
-When I have time to myself, I love reading and thinking at the Snooty Fox Tea Shop, or taking my chances on a workout at CrossFit Aerial.
+I have a wonderful family with two active teenagers, and two stepdaughters who are busy navigating adulthood.
+When I’m not at the office, you’ll find me at the arena watching Grace and Lane play hockey.
+When I have time to myself, I love reading, or running and thinking in the woods on the Superior Hiking Trail.